Follow the Official Twitter account for Caan Berry here.

 Starting out in 2009 was like walking into the abyss.
 There was practically no Betfair trading courses around, despite many making a lot of money.

-I began by firstly looking to successful traders blogs.
+I began by firstly looking at successful trader’s blogs.
 I studied them, read through old posts and tried to build on any hints they gave away.

 I knew instantly it was an amazing opportunity, to have a fraction of their returns would put me ahead of my mediocre wage.
 Everyone around me said I was mad, but I refused to listen with the opportunity in front of me!

 However, I wasn’t always right.
-And making money wasn’t all rosy to begin with.
-I learnt a lot of my lessons the hard way, as I can you can agree – the markets can be complex, getting to grips with them can be a costly and time-consuming process.
+And making money wasn’t all rosy, to begin with.
+I learned a lot of my lessons the hard way, as I can you can agree – the markets can be complex, getting to grips with them can be a costly and time-consuming process.

 But as with anything in life; time and persistence will get you where you want.
 Before success comes commitment.
 It’s got me where I am today and I don’t regret it one bit!